 Now, in the Phaedo, Plato has Socrates define Philosophy as the practice of dying while you live.
-Later on, Porphyry comments on this denotation by pointing out that there is a two-fold death; the common death is when the body separates from the soul, but the other peculiar to philosophers, when the soul separates from the body – “nor does the one entirely follow the other”; which is to say, the philosophic death does not bring about bodily decomposition, nor does bodily death release the soul from its conditioning to corporeal existence.
+Later on, Porphyry comments on this by pointing out that there is a two-fold death; the common death is when the body separates from the soul, but the other peculiar to philosophers, when the soul separates from the body – “nor does the one entirely follow the other”; which is to say, the philosophic death does not bring about bodily decomposition, nor does bodily death release the soul from its attachment to corporeal existence.
 The philosopher who achieves the ‘mors philosophorum’ is a dead man walking.
-As Evola points out, the whole difference is that the ‘mors philosophorum’ is active, where a soul so concentrated in its power can untie its corporeal bonds.
+As Julius Evola points out, the whole difference is that the ‘mors philosophorum’ is active, where a soul so concentrated in its power can untie its corporeal bonds.

 Of course, this connects to ‘hidden knowledge’, as the soul undergoes purification (death), then the passage into the beyond, and embodies that knowledge even during corporeal life.
 We see something of this in the Corpus Hermeticum: